 Register for Classes

-Fall 2020 classes will be held in three formats.
+Summer 2021 classes will be held in five formats.

-Spring 2021 classes will be held in three formats.
+Fall 2021 classes will be held in five formats.

 Learn more about LCC programs and the enrollment process by contacting the admissions team.